kanno-soe/kanno-soe/Exposition/Theory.md

 ## The ladder as medicine

-> Originally, it’s in response to the one-sidedness illness that the middle exists.
-Once that one-sided illness is removed, the middle likewise isn’t established.
+> It is to cure the illness of one-sidedness that there is a middle.
+Once the illness of one-sidedness is removed, the middle likewise is not established.
 >
 > — Jizang, *The Profound Meaning of the Three Treatises* (三論玄義)